leekchan/gtf/README.md

 **Examples**

-1. [stringLength](#stringLength) => The type of the input value is string, and the function will return the length of the given value.
+1. <a href="#stringLength">stringLength</a> => The type of the input value is string, and the function will return the length of the given value.
-1. [intDivisibleby](#intDivisibleby) => The type of the input value is int, and the function will return true if the value is divisible by the argument.
+1. <a href="#intDivisibleby">intDivisibleby</a> => The type of the input value is int, and the function will return true if the value is divisible by the argument.
-1. [filesizeformat](#filesizeformat) => It supports various types(int, int8, int16, int32, int64, uint, uint8, uint16, uint32, uint64, float32, float64).
+1. <a href="#filesizeformat">filesizeformat</a> => It supports various types(int, int8, int16, int32, int64, uint, uint8, uint16, uint32, uint64, float32, float64).